jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - 'convertToTreeData' creates a tree structure with parent and child nodes based on item levels.
 # MarkdownCode > components > body > results view > results view context menu
 The results-view-context-menu is a component that wraps the Dropdown antd component.
 It requires the properties 'transformer' and 'key' to be provided.
 The dropdown's content consists of a 'more' button icon, positioned in the top-right corner of its parent with a margin of 16px.
 The menu contains options for selecting the GPT model to be used by the transformer.
 The submenu items are fetched from the GPT service's list of available models.
 The currently selected model is indicated as selected.
 When a different model is selected, the GPT service is asked to update the model name for the transformer.
 There is also an option to refresh the result by pressing a button.
+# MarkdownCode > services > line parser
+The line-parser service is a global singleton object that parses markdown lines and updates text-fragments in the project-service.
+It maintains an array called fragmentsIndex.
+It creates new text-fragments based on input lines, calculating their depth-level and key.
+It also has a function to calculate the key of a text-fragment.
+The parse function handles different types of lines.
+# MarkdownCode > services > line parser > line parser helpers
+'LineParserHelpers' module contains functions for handling fragments in text:

+- `getFragmentAt(service, index)`: Retrieves the fragment at the specified index, handling null or empty cases.
+- `handleEmptyLine(service, index)`: Handles empty lines by checking and adding null values if necessary.
+Updates fragment's lines if a fragment is found at the index.
+- `updateFragmentTitle(service, fragment, line, fragmentPrjIndex)`: Updates fragment's title by calculating depth and replacing '#' characters.
+Emits event when fragment's key changes.
+- `removeFragmentTitle(service, fragment, index)`: Removes fragment's title by inserting line at the beginning.
+Copies lines to previous fragment if it exists.
+- `insertFragment(service, fragment, fragmentStart, line, fragmentPrjIndex, index)`: Inserts new fragment at index by creating a new text fragment and adjusting lines and index.
+- `handleTitleLine(service, line, index)`: Handles title lines by creating a new fragment or updating existing fragment's title.
+- `updateFragmentLines(service, fragment, index, fragmentStart)`: Updates fragment's lines at index by replacing or adding lines.
+- `handleRegularLine(service, line, index)`: Handles regular lines by creating a new fragment or updating existing fragment's lines.
+# MarkdownCode > services > folder service
+The folder service is a global singleton that manages the location of the active project.
+It has properties for the root folder, project name, project file path, cache folder path, and project configuration file path.
+It can perform actions to clear, move, copy, and set the project location.
+# MarkdownCode > services > result-cache service
+- This service manages cached results for transformers, allowing them to store and track the validity of their results for each text fragment.
+- The cache can monitor changes in both project and result fragments.
+- Transformers use this class to cache their results, using a dictionary to map keys to results.
+- When a transformer calculates a result, it updates the cache's dictionary based on the key calculated from the project text fragment and other result values.
+- The cache also updates a secondary dictionary to track relationships between text fragment titles and dictionary entries.
+- The cache stores results in a JSON file specified by the transformer.
+- Event handlers are registered to monitor changes in text fragments and input objects.
+- When triggered, the cache marks entries in the secondary dictionary as out of date.
+- The cache can overwrite and retrieve results for a key, as well as determine if a text fragment is out of date.
+- A function is available to retrieve all results related to a specific fragment.
+# MarkdownCode > services > gpt service
+- GPT service is a global singleton that communicates with the open-ai api backend for specific tasks.
+- It uses the openai node.js library to interact with the backend.
+- The service has a function for making api requests to open-ai, which accepts a list of json objects called `messages` with `role` and `content` fields.
+- The `messages` list is sent to openai using the `createChatCompletion` function.
+- If the request fails, the service retries it 3 times before raising an error.
+- The service also provides a method to retrieve the available models list using the openai nodejs library.
+# MarkdownCode > services > build service
+The build service converts markdown project data into source code using transformers.
+It performs actions for each text fragment in the project's data list by requesting transformers to render their results asynchronously.
+# MarkdownCode > services > project service
+The project service creates, opens, saves, updates, and manages projects.
+When creating a project, it clears data, folder service, GPT cache, and raises an event.
+When opening a project, it sets location, reads file contents, reloads data, and raises an event.
+When saving a project, it moves/copies the file, writes data, resets indicator, and saves filename.
+It updates data and links when changes are made in the markdown editor.
+It manages a data list and provides functions for the outline and drop-down boxes.
+It tracks user configurations like auto-save settings.
+# MarkdownCode > services > cybertron service
+- Cybertron-service globally manages transformers.
+- It maintains a sub-list of entry-points for building text-fragments.
+- Transformers register and can be added as entry-points.
+- Transformers can unregister and be removed from the available transformers and entry-points list.
+# MarkdownCode > services > transformer-base service
+The transformer-base service is a base class for transformers, providing a common interface and functionality.
+Its constructor takes in the transformer name and a list of dependencies, replacing each name with the corresponding object from the list of transformers.
+If a name is not found, an exception is raised.
+The service uses a result-cache-service to store results and track when the build becomes outdated.
+The render-result function generates a message and a list of keys, sends a request to the GPT-service with the transformer name, text fragment key, and the message, and sets the result in the cache using the joined keys as the key and the received result.
+# MarkdownCode > services > compress service
+The compress service shortens text fragments and can be used for testing and other processes.
+It is a subclass of the transformer-base service.
+The constructor parameters are name and dependencies.
+During startup, an instance of the compress service is created and registered.
+The build-message function takes a text fragment as input and returns a JSON array called result with system and user roles.
+It also returns the text fragment key.